 Patient confidentiality is essential when doing any type of medical test.
 There are some tests, such as an HIV test, which involves positive results being sent to the Department of Health along with your identity.
-For this reason, before administering an HIV test, a practitioner needs to get consent form the patient.
+For this reason, before administering an HIV test, a practitioner needs to get consent from the patient.
 This is done using an HIV Test Informed Consent Form.

 What is HIV?